Excel-DNA/ExcelDna/Package/ExcelDna.AddIn/readme.txt

 ExcelDna.AddIn - NuGet package for creating an Excel-DNA add-in
 ===============================================================
-The Excel-DNA home page is at http://excel-dna.net.
+The Excel-DNA home page is at http://excel-dna.net
-For general support, please post to https://groups.google.com/forum/#!forum/exceldna.
+For general support, please post to https://groups.google.com/g/exceldna To encourage further development of the library, please visit https://github.com/sponsors/Excel-DNA

-Installing the ExcelDna.AddIn NuGet package into your project has made a number of changes to your project:
+The ExcelDna.AddIn NuGet package was installed into your project in one of two ways:

+1. Into the packages.config file in your project (the 'old' style package import).
-1. A file called <ProjectName>-AddIn.dna was added to your project, and set to be copied to the output directory.
+  * A file called <ProjectName>-AddIn.dna was added to your project, and set to be copied to the output directory.
 This is the master file for your Excel add-in.
+  * Under your Properties item group, a build properties file called ExcelDna.Build.props was added.
+This file allows build customization, like configuring whether the packing tool will be run.

+2. As a <PackageReference> tag in your .csproj / .vbproj / .fsproj project file

+  In this case the .dna file is not added to your project when the package in installed, but is created automatically in the output directory when the project builds.
+  You can still have a .dna file in your project, but many settings from the .dna file can be added to the project file instead.

-2. A reference to <package>\lib\ExcelDna.Integration.dll was added.
+A reference to <package>\lib\ExcelDna.Integration.dll was also added.
 This contains helper classes like ExcelDnaUtil and ExcelFunctionAttribute that you may use in your add-in.

-3. Under your Properties item group, a build properties file called ExcelDna.Build.props was added.
-This file allows build customization, like configuring whether the packing tool will be run.

-4. Upon compilation, the project debugging settings will be configured to start Excel and load the appropriate (32-bit or 64-bit) unpacked version of your add-in, <ProjectName>-AddIn.xll or <ProjectName>-AddIn64.xll.
+Upon compilation, the project debugging settings will be configured to start Excel and load the appropriate (32-bit or 64-bit) unpacked version of your add-in, <ProjectName>-AddIn.xll or <ProjectName>-AddIn64.xll.

 After building your project you will find (at least) the following files in your output directory (typically bin\Debug or bin\Release):